proxpero/proxpero.github.io/about.md

 This one's very good but alas I still haven't finished it.
 I read SICP up through chapter 3 and did the exercises up through chapter two.
 Funnily enough, the things I best remember are from the first two chapters.
 Seriously, it is an amazing book.
 Well-written, well-organized.
 It assumes a certain fluency in math.

 #### [Robert Sedgewick's Algorithms](http://algs4.cs.princeton.edu/home/)
-Another important book for me was .
-I also watched the Coursera videos and I highly recommend them.
+I don't know how people can understand what algorithms are doing without seeing with their eyes how they behave at each step.
+Explaining a complex process in a way that is technically correct is only half the battle, reducing it to clear English and simple visualizations is hard part.
+Don't miss the free [Coursera](https://www.coursera.org/learn/algorithms-part1) videos, I highly recommend them.

 # Phosphorescent, LLC

-Anyway, I thought my app was amazing.
+Anyway, I had made an app and I thought it was amazing.
 I literally needed to do zero preparation beforehand for any student, but I could still deliver targeted homework assignments on the spot.
 Automation, for the win!

 I stopped developing it specifically for my company and started trying to make it a more general purpose tool that perhaps all teachers might find useful.
 It is still a work in progress.
 (Shipping is tough!)